shinjini25/Todo-Web-Application/README.md

 How to run in your computer-

-1. Cd over to the main working directory and run npm install in the terminal. (installs the required packages mentioned in package.json)
+1. Cd over to the main working directory and run npm install in the terminal. (installs the required packages mentioned in package.json) This should install the folder node_modules.
 2. Head over to http://localhost:3000/ to see the website.